npm/npmo-docs/troubleshooting/faq.md

 Yes, because a scoped package is only made public if published using `npm publish --access public` (or subsequently modified via `npm access public`).
 For this reason, we *highly* recommend that you use a scope for any and all private packages.

-## Do I have to use a scope for the packages I publish to npme?
+## Do I have to use a scope for the packages I publish to npmE?

 Technically no. There are a couple ways you can configure your `npm` client (or even an individual package) to point to your private registry without using a scope, but we *highly* recommend using a scope for _all_ private packages to avoid unintentionally publishing your private package to the public registry, based on the following facts: